MicrosoftDocs/fabric-docs/docs/data-factory/connector-sftp-copy-activity.md

 Under **Advanced**, you can specify the following fields:

-- **Filter by last modified**: Files are filtered based on the last modified dates.
-This property doesn't apply when you configure your file path type as List of files.
+- **Filter by last modified**: Files are filtered based on the last modified dates that you specified.
+This property doesn't apply when you configure your file path type as **List of files**.
   - **Start time (UTC)**: The files are selected if their last modified time is greater than or equal to the configured time.
   - **End time (UTC)**: The files are selected if their last modified time is less than the configured time.

   When **Start time (UTC)** has datetime value but **End time (UTC)** is NULL, it means the files whose last modified attribute is greater than or equal with the datetime value will be selected.
 When **End time (UTC)** has datetime value but **Start time (UTC)** is NULL, it means the files whose last modified attribute is less than the datetime value will be selected.
 The properties can be NULL, which means no file attribute filter will be applied to the dataset.

-- **Disable chunking**: When copying data from SFTP, the service tries to get the file length first, then divide the file into multiple parts and read them in parallel.
+- **Disable chunking**: The chunking is designed to optimize the performance and happens underneath.
+This option allows you to disable chunking within each file.
+When copying data from SFTP, the service tries to get the file length first, then divide the file into multiple parts and read them in parallel.
 Specify whether your SFTP server supports getting file length or seeking to read from a certain offset.
 It is unselected by default.

 - **Enable partition discovery**: Specify whether to parse the partitions from the file path and add them as additional source columns.
 It is unselected by default and not supported when you use binary file format.